···

 The Harsh Inner Voice

-The way we talk to ourselves — after a mistake, in the mirror, when falling short.
+After a mistake, in the mirror, when falling short.
 Would anyone speak to a friend that way?
 Probably not.
-But the inner critic has been running the show so long, it feels like truth rather than just one voice.
+But the inner critic has been running so long it stopped sounding like a voice and started sounding like the truth.

 Always Last on the List